PM-Notes/Prince2/README.md

 > "A programme is a group of related projects which deliver outcomes and benefits related to the organisations strategy"

-> "A project can be part of a portfollio of strategic objectives"
+> "A project can be part of a portfolio of strategic objectives"

 # Project Performance (6)